Vogelmensch/scanner/paper/scanner-paper.typ

 We are given two integer-arrays of lengths $m$ and $n$, and two integer-arrays of lengths $m + n + 1$, all representing the depth of the object in the four possible directions.
 We want to reconstruct the discretized image from this data only.
 In this chapter, we explain the algorithmic approach we found to be most effective.

 \<say what is being done in this chapter lol.
-Like that we build the solution bottom up.\>
+Like that we build the solution bottom up.
+- Introduce terminology: Matrix, Cells-Values `FULL`, `EMPTY` and `UNASSIGNED`
+- Dimensionality of the matrix from the input length
+\>

 == Naive Local Search